dlorch/reverse-linked-list/README.md

 Reversing a linked list in O(n) written in C
 ============================================

-Hey TechLead, this is how to reverse a linked list.
-In O(n).
+Hey #TechLead, this is how to reverse a linked list in O(n).

 Run
 ---